-Registered Nurses (RNs) work with a wide variety of patients, from pediatric to geriatric.
+Registered Nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions and provide advice and emotional support to patients and their family members.
+They work with a wide variety of patients, from pediatric to geriatric.
 They might specialize in fields such as intensive care, cardiac care, or dermatology to name a few.
 Most of the nation’s 2.7 million nurses work in medical and surgical hospitals, but many practice in physicians’ offices, home health care, or long-term care settings.
+Others work in correctional facilities or schools, or serve in the military.
 Daily tasks include administering medication and treatments, performing tests, treating medical emergencies, creating treatment plans, counseling and observing patients, supervising licensed practical nurses and consulting with physicians.

 Roughly 20 percent of nurses work part-time.
 In medical and surgical hospitals, nurses are scheduled on any of three shifts.
 In most other settings, they work normal business hours.
 The majority of RNs are eligible for overtime, but those with supervisory responsibilities are typically salaried.
 Benefits include health benefits, paid vacation and sick/personal time, pension, or 401K eligibility and educational reimbursement.

 What does it feel like to be a registered nurse?

 It is invigorating, fulfilling, stressful, exhausting, frustrating and enlightening, often in the same moment.
 The gratitude and respect of patients and their families will fuel your day.
 The intellectual challenges of patient care and the health care system will stretch your mind.
 The collegial relationships with other health professionals will buoy you in tough moments.
 You’ll find dignity in the simplest tasks such as bathing a patient.
 For many, nursing defines who they are.
 Registered Nurse is ranked No. 22 of the 25 Best Jobs by US News and World Report.